itsBuggingMe/Frent/README.md

 # [Frent](https://github.com/itsBuggingMe/Frent)

-A high preformance archetyped based **[ECS](https://github.com/SanderMertens/ecs-faq)/ECF**  library for C#.
+A high preformance archetyped based **ECF/[ECS](https://github.com/SanderMertens/ecs-faq)**  library for C#.
 Zero unsafe code and optimized to be just as fast.

 *Whaaaat?!
 Isn't there enough ECS libraries out there!*

-While Frent at its core is an archetype based ECS library, thats not why Frent was made.
+While Frent's implementation is an archetype based ECS, thats not why Frent was made.
 Frent is also an **ECF** - Entity Component Framework - that allows you to easily use composition for code reuse rather than inheritance with minimal boilerplate.
 Think Unity's Monobehavior but powered by the principles and speed of an ECS.

 > [!CAUTION]
 > Frent is still in alpha, with an incomplete feature set.
 The api is unstable and there may be bugs!